Royal College of Nursing: History

+In 1920, Annie Pearson, Viscountess Cowdray bought 20 Cavendish Square, the former London home of H. H. Asquith, for the College's use after Rachael Cox-Davies had urged her to support a new home for the growing organisation.
+The Cowdray Club, formally the Nation's Nurses and Professional Women's Club, opened there in 1922 as a club for nurses and other professional women.
+Pearson also funded the 1921–1922 rebuilding along Henrietta Street to create headquarters for the College of Nursing.

 A royal charter was granted in 1928.The organisation became the College of Nursing and Frances Goodall its Assistant General Secretary.
 The college pushed for registered nurses to be given precedence, and to be in charge.
 In 1935 Frances Goodall became General Secretary and the Trades Union Congress promoted a Parliamentary bill to secure a 48-hour working week for all hospital employees.
 The college opposed this and was accused by the TUC of being "an organisation of voluntary snobs".
 In 1939 the college's name was changed to “the Royal College of Nursing”.
 The Ministry of Health guaranteed a salary of £40 to nursing students in training in 1941, about double what voluntary hospitals were paying before the war.
 The College said that this was too high.
 In 1943 the College held nine seats to represent 'employees' on the Nurses Salaries Committee chaired by Lord Rushcliffe which published two reports in 1943.
 In the 1940s the College joined efforts by the Equal Pay Campaign Committee to secure equal pay for public sector employees, particularly women civil servants, teachers and nurses, which in 1955 was agreed by government to be implemented in stages.'
 In 1963, active RCN member Grace Margery Westbrook became the first practising nurse to be elected Chair of the Staff Side Committee, Nurses and Midwives Whitley Council 1963-1969; her RCN activities had included being elected Council member representing Southern England in 1959.
+In 1974 the RCN's 'Fair Pay for Nurses' campaign and 'The State of Nursing' report contributed to Barbara Castle commissioning the Government's Halsbury Report into nurses' pay and conditions; it resulted in an average pay increase of 33 per cent for nurses.

 Since 1977 the RCN has been registered as a trade union.